cryptoartcom/cryptoart-smart-contracts/docs/minting-function.md

 1. Validates the minting authorization using `_validateAuthorizedMint`.
 2. Checks if the new token doesn't already exist.
-3. Handles payment and potential refund using `_handlePaymentAndRefund`.
-4. Verifies that the caller owns all the tokens being burned.
+3. Verifies that the caller owns all the tokens being burned.
-5. Burns the specified tokens.
+4. Burns the specified tokens.
-6. Mints the new token to the caller's address.
+5. Mints the new token to the caller's address.
-7. Sets the new token's URIs using `setUri`.
+6. Sets the new token's URIs using `setUri`.
-8. Emits a `MintedByBurning` event.
+7. Emits a `MintedByBurning` event.

 ## Key Supporting Functions